StirlingLabs/Tests.Net/README.md

 * No need for attributes or class decorations
 * Injection of `this` pointer, `TextWriter` for logging, and `CancellationToken` for test cancellation signal via method parameters
 * Classes must be sealed and in a namespace that ends with `.Tests` or have a class name that ends with `Tests`
+* Class default constructors act as `SetUp` equivalents
-* Class constructors act as `OneTimeSetUp` equivalents
+* Static class constructors act as `OneTimeSetUp` equivalents

 ## Getting Started